Earth Day Celebration Guide

 Did you know that $127 million of clothing winds up in landfills each year after being worn only once?

 Divine Consign gives secondhand clothes a chance for a second story.
 It doesn’t have to be new to be awesome!
 Shopping secondhand is one of the easiest things we can do to help save the world.
 Shopping secondhand at Divine Consign allows the opportunity to find the unexpected, the surprises, the hidden gems we never knew we always wanted.
 Kickstart your unique style with something preloved at Divine Consign.
 Preloved is reloved.
-Find out about their May event here.
+Find out about their April event.

 3. Become a Waste Warrior